Within three months, 83% of patients had a greater than 50% improvement in quality of life scores

 Overall, 83% of patients experienced a greater than 50% improvement in quality of life within three months as measured by IIQ and I-QOL questionnaires.
 In the five patients who completed pre- and post-procedure urodynamics, MUCP was improved by a minimum of 30 cm H20.
 The investigators emphasized the simplicity of their treatment, noting that biopsies and cell cultures are not required.

-Dr. Koh said he thinks this approach eventually will be widely accepted in the
+Dr. Koh said he thinks this approach eventually will be widely accepted in the United States.
+No treatments are currently available to improve urethral function in SUI sufferers.

 Better than collagen

 In a related development, a recently published Austrian study demonstrated that injections of autologous stem cells are superior to collagen injections for treating SUI.
-The trial, led by Hannes Strasser, MD, of the
+The trial, led by Hannes Strasser, MD, of the University of Innsbruck, enrolled 63 women with severe SUI.

 The study, which was conducted between 2002 and 2004, compared injections of autologous skeletal muscle cells with endoscopic injections of collagen.
 Dr. Strasser and his colleagues harvested stem cells from skeletal muscle biopsies and used a specially designed device for the injections.
 Guided by ultrasonography, the stem cells were injected transurethally into the rhabdosphincter and urethra.